victorfeitosa/quake-hexen2-mdl-export-import/README.md

 - Added support for Hexen II flags

 ## TO DO
+- Add the option to exclude brightmap colours from the texture conversion process
 - Add support for custom palettes
 - Add support for boilerplate QuakeC
 - Major refactor code for speed and organization